rhysmeister/DockerExam/README.md

 ## Domain 3: Installation and Configuration (15% of exam)

+* Trivia
   * A 64 Bit OS is required.
   * Docker UCP requires Docker EE.

 ### Core Concepts